Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 <strong>Percentage Towards Final Grade: 2% </strong>

 </div>
-In this lab, you will create and execute several simple Python scripts to practice fundamental programming concepts.
-The lab is divided into two parts:
+In this lab, you will design, implement, and test Python programs that use decision-making and iteration to solve simple problems.

+The lab is divided into two components:
 - **Part A: In-Class Lab** (must be completed during the scheduled lab period and demonstrated to the professor for grading).
 - **Part B: Take-Home Lab** (must be completed independently after class using a local installation of VS Code).
+-
-This lab focuses on practicing **decision-making** and **iteration** in Python, including:
+This lab focuses on the following Python concepts:
+- `if`, `elif`, and `else` statements
-- `if` statements
+- Nested conditional statements
-- `for` loops
+- Input validation
 - `while` loops
+- `break` and `continue`
+- `for` loops and accumulation patterns
+-
 ## Academic Integrity and Use of AI

 This lab is intended to assess your individual understanding of Python programming.
-You may use AI tools (e.g., ChatGPT, Copilot, Gemini) to help explain concepts or error messages.
-However, you **must not copy and paste lab questions or obtain complete solutions from AI tools**.

-All submitted code must be your own work.
-You must be able to explain your solution to the professor if requested.
+You may use AI tools (e.g., ChatGPT, Copilot, Gemini) to help explain concepts, syntax, or error messages.
+However, all submitted code must be your own work, and you must be able to explain your solution if asked by the professor.

-Submitting AI-generated, copied, or shared solutions may result in a grade of zero and may be handled according to the College's Academic Integrity Policy.
+Submitting copied, shared, or AI-generated solutions as your own work may result in a grade of zero and may be handled according to the College Academic Integrity Policy.

 # Lab Objectives
-- Develop understanding in handling user input and validating data
-- Apply control flow structures to solve real-world problems
-- Master loop constructs for both counter-driven and event-driven tasks
+By the end of this lab, you will be able to:
+- Accept, process, and validate user input.
+- Use conditional statements (`if`, `elif`, `else`) to make decisions.
-- Implement loop control mechanisms using break and continue
+- Implement `while` and `for` loops to solve programming problems.
+- Use `break` and `continue` to control loop execution.
-- Document and present code execution results through screenshots and organized submission.
+- Document and submit program output using screenshots and a PDF report.
+-
 ## Submission Instructions

 ### Part A: In-Class Lab